haiwera-silk-cd/magento-devdocs/_includes/cloud/upgrade.md

 <div markdown="1">

-This information details how to upgrade Magento Commerce (Cloud) from any version after 2.0.4.
+This information details how to upgrade Magento企业版(云支持版) from any version after 2.0.4.
 If you're currently using version 2.0.4, see [Upgrade from version 2.0.4](#cloud-upgrade-204).

-When you upgrade Magento Commerce (Cloud), you also upgrade with patches and available hotfixes as part of the `magento-cloud-metapackage`.
+When you upgrade Magento企业版(云支持版), you also upgrade with patches and available hotfixes as part of the `magento-cloud-metapackage`.
 Make sure you have `auth.json` in your project root folder if there isn’t one already.

 For more information on Composer, see [Composer in Cloud]({{ page.baseurl }}/cloud/reference/cloud-composer.html).